-This tutorial shows how to use the Editor in Microsoft Word.
-The Editor is Word’s new spelling and grammar check and is currently available in Word for Office 365.
+This tutorial shows how to use the Editor in Word for Microsoft 365.
+The Editor is an update to the spelling and grammar check available in older versions of Word.

-If you are using an older version of Word or your spelling and grammar check looks different than the one shown here, please see my previous tutorial “How to Use the Spelling and Grammar Check in Microsoft Word.”
+If you are using an older version of Word that doesn’t have an Editor button, please see my other tutorial “How to Use the Spelling and Grammar Check in Microsoft Word.”

 This tutorial covers five topics: